kengibson1111/go-stdlib/README.md

 This is a collection of various public examples.
 If I am working on a project, it is easier to refer to my own repo and notes.

+## bytes

+* buffer - shows how to use a buffer in various ways (Write, as a stream, transfering to another stream)

+* bufferreader - shows how to turn a buffer into an io.Reader.
+Handy.

+* compare - basic comparison and equality.

+* comparesearch - shows how to find a byte slice in a sorted set of byte slices.

+* trimprefix - prefix trimming and substitution.

+* trimsuffix - suffix trimming and substitution.

 ## crypto/cipher

 Terms to understand: